sakshay2318/Brute-Force-Attack-Detection-Using-Machine-Learning/README.md

 ### Python Files

 - `keys.py`: Contains the twilio keys used for alert messaging mechanism.
-- `main.py`: The main script that runs the unsupervised machine learning algorithm for detecting brute force attacks.
+- `main.py`: The main script that runs the unsupervised machine learning model for detecting brute force attacks.

 ### CSV Files

-- `train.csv`: Contains training data for the nsupervised machine learning model.
+- `train.csv`: Contains training data for the unsupervised machine learning model.
 - `test.csv`: Contains test data to evaluate the performance of the trained model.
 -
 ## Installation